-In recent weeks, smoke has turned the sky hazy across a large swath of the US as dozens of large fires burn, and a lot of people are wondering what’s in the air they’re breathing.
+In recent years in the US — and especially in the last couple of weeks — smoke has turned the sky hazy across a large swath of the US from wildfires, and a lot of people are wondering what’s in the air they’re breathing.

 As an environmental toxicologist, I study the effects of wildfire smoke and how they differ from other sources of air pollution.
 We know that breathing wildfire smoke can be harmful, but less clear is what the worsening wildfire landscape will mean for public health in the future, but research is raising red flags.

 In parts of the West, wildfire smoke now makes up nearly half the air pollution measured annually.
 A study by the California Air Resources Board found another threat: High levels of lead and other metals turned up in smoke from the 2018 Camp Fire, which destroyed the town of Paradise, California.
 These findings suggest smoke from wildfires could be even more dangerous than originally thought because of the building materials that burn in them.

 Here’s a closer look at what makes up wildfire smoke and what you can do to protect yourself and your loved ones.

 What exactly is in a wildfire’s smoke depends on a few key things: what’s burning (grass, brush, trees, etc.); the temperature (is it flaming or just smoldering?); and the distance between the person breathing the smoke and the fire producing it.

 Smoke from wildfires contains thousands of individual compounds, including carbon monoxide, volatile organic compounds, carbon dioxide, hydrocarbons and nitrogen oxides.
 The most prevalent pollutant by mass is particulate matter less than 2.5 micrometers in diameter, roughly 50 times smaller than a grain of sand.
 (Its prevalence is one reason that health authorities issue air quality warnings using PM 2.5 as the metric.)